• Skip to main content

 Cuisine American

-Calories 177 kcal
+Calories 250 kcal

 Ingredients

-• 1 cup Butter unsalted 2 sticks room temperature
+• 1 cup (227 g) Butter unsalted room temperature

-• ⅔ cup Powdered sugar 83 g
+• ⅔ cup (80 g) Powdered sugar

-• 1 teaspoon Vanilla bean paste
+• 1 teaspoon (1 teaspoon) Vanilla bean paste

-• 3 tablespoon Espresso coffee cooled
+• 3 Tablespoon (3 Tablespoon) Espresso coffee cooled

-• 1 cup Hazelnuts ground
+• 1 cup (120 g) Hazelnuts chopped

-• 2 cups All-purpose flour 240 g
+• 2 cups (250 g) All-purpose flour

-• ¼ teaspoon Baking powder 1 g
+• ¼ teaspoon (0.25 teaspoon) Baking powder

-• ¼ teaspoon Kosher Salt
+• ¼ teaspoon (0.25 teaspoon) Kosher Salt

-• 1 cup Milk chocolate wafers
+• 1 ½ cup (1 ½ cup) Milk chocolate wafers

-• ½ cup White chocolate wafers
+• 1 cup (1 cup) White chocolate wafers

 Instructions

-• Weigh or measure your powdered sugar into a bowl.
-In a separate bowl weigh or measure flour, baking powder, and salt together.
+• Take a cup with 8 ounces of hot water and add 3 tablespoons of espresso coffee ground.
+Stir and set it aside to cool.
+Chop the hazelnuts into small pieces and add them to a small bowl.
+Weigh or measure your powdered sugar into a bowl and set it aside.
+In a separate bowl, weigh or measure the flour, baking powder, and salt together.
 I run a whisk through to blend them.

-• Turn the mixer speed down and slowly add the powdered sugar till it is all incorporated.
+• In a stand mixer or handheld, add the butter and mix on medium mixer speed for a minute.
+I scraped down the sides to make sure all the butter was incorporated.
+Turn the mixer speed on to a low setting and slowly add the powdered sugar until it is all incorporated.
 Next, add the vanilla bean paste and espresso coffee.
 Turn the mixer back to medium speed.
-I had to stop and scrape down the bowl and across the bottom to make sure it was all mixed together.
+I had to stop and scrape down the bowl and across the bottom to make sure everything was incorporated.

-• Preheat the oven to 350°.
-Take one log out of the refrigerator and unwrap the plastic (I put it on a piece of parchment paper so I can slice the log).
-Slice into ½ inch slices and put them onto a parchment lined cookie pan.
-I did 4 across and 5 down.
-These cookies do not spread hardly at all so they only need about an inch between each disc of cookie.
+• Preheat the oven to 350°F (175°C or 180°C) and line 2 sheet pans with parchment paper.
+Take one log out of the refrigerator and unwrap the plastic and place it on a cutting board.
+I score the log every ¾ of an inch.
+Then slice the log and place the slices onto one of the prepared cookie sheet pans.
+These cookies do not spread hardly at all so they only need about an inch between each slice of cookie.
 Bake for 12 to 13 minutes, leave on pan for about a minute or two after pulling the pan from the oven before moving to a cooling rack.

-• Heat the milk or dark chocolate wafers for 30 seconds in the microwave and then stir.
+• Using a microwave-safe bowl, (I split it into 2 batches) heat the milk chocolate wafers for 30 seconds in the microwave and then stir.
 The wafers will still be pretty solid.
-Heat for another 20 seconds and stir again.
-If it still needs heating to finish melting do for another 10 seconds.
-I tip the bowl slightly and dip the about a third of the cookie into the chocolate.
+Heat for another 15 seconds and stir again.
+If it still needs heating to finish melting, do for another 10 seconds.
+Stir to melt the last small pieces of chocolate.

 Nutrition